pixelated/pixelated-dispatcher/README.md

     # It takes some time to initialize the docker containers so wait until there is no docker job running for
     # a few minutes:
     docker ps  # list running docker processes or use "watch docker ps" to see when a new docker image is done.

+Now you can access the agent using a browser at https://localhost:8080/

+# Command line interface (CLI)

-It provides a command-line interface (CLI) to manage agents:
+The following commands can be used to manage agents:

-   	cd /vagrant

     # add a new user
     python pixelated/pixelated-dispatcher.py -k add <username>